BluSkreen/MERN-Book-Search/README.md

 ```
 npm i
 ```
-To run the {project name} project enter the following command:
+To run the Book Search project enter the following command:
 ```
 npm run start

 ```
 ## Usage
 * Ensure all depencies and above steps are fulfilled
-* Navigate to the working directory and open a terminal and run the below command

 * Navigate to the working directory in the terminal and run the below to start the application
 ```
 npm start